Aug. 8 Column: Blossom End Rot

 Here’s what you need to know:

 Drought conditions and infrequent watering are the two most common reasons for this.
 Calcium only moves from consistently-watered soil to the roots and then up into the plants.
-Damaged plant roots also contribute to blossom-end rot because they aren’t able to move calcium to the areas that need it the most.
+Damaged plant roots also contribute to blossom-end rot.
+That’s because they aren’t able to move calcium to the areas that need it the most.

 • Water your plants consistently.
 Tomato plants require about an inch of water per week.